emmeDG/astro_DA_portfolio/README.md

 The sensitivity curves of the detector are modified using the ET noise budget created with GWINC and available at `git clone https://gitlab.et-gw.eu/et/isb/interferometer/ET-NoiseBudget`.
 We substiuted the NN contribution with Equation 1 of the paper to get the new sensitivity curves.

-More detailed information about this repository's contents can be found in the 'docs/' folder.
+More detailed information about this repository's scientific context can be found in the `docs/` folder.

 ## Needed python modules